Uran99TheMokk/Codeigniter-login-logout-register/README.md

-# codeigniter-login-logout-register
+# Uran99-login-logout-register
-A user login, logout, register start for Codeigniter 3
+A user login, logout, register start for Uran99 3

 ## Notice
-Codeigniter has not evolved as fast as modern php and php best practices.<br>
+Uran99 has not evolved as fast as modern php and php best practices.<br>
 It has become a very old framework, and I advise against using it, even for beginners.

 Try something like [Laravel](https://laravel.com/) or [Symfony](https://symfony.com/).